Built for med students · residents · doctors

 Our unfair advantage

 Most loan calculators stop at “months to payoff.”
 That number is useless in isolation.
-What you actually need is the net-worth crossover: the year aggressive payoff overtakes PSLF-plus-investing on your balance sheet.
+What matters is the net-worth crossover year — the moment your accumulated wealth first turns positive.

-Move the sliders — the crossover year updates live.
+Move the sliders in the calculator — the crossover year updates live.
 It's the one insight most doctors miss and the difference between a reasonable strategy and the optimal one.

 Yr 0Yr 2Yr 4Yr 6Yr 8Yr 10CROSSOVER · YEAR 7Aggressive wins from hereAggressive payoffPSLF + invest extra